Avoloos/rebot-profile-quest-alliance-dunMorogh/README.md

-This Repository is not associated with Activision Blizzard Inc. and [ReBot ][2]may be against their TOS/EULA.
+This Repository is not associated with Activision Blizzard Inc. or [ReBot ][2] which may be against their TOS/EULA.

 [2]: <http://www.rebot.to>